clayessex/algo/README.md

-# godev
+# algo
-Golang development projects

-A collection of simple projects for learning Go
+A collection of simple Go algorithms and containers

-lrucache - a from scratch development of a simple LRUCache with no dependencies